Fuksiaczek/CL_PortfolioLab_01/README.md

 ## Start helping Application

-An application that helps users give their old things into good hands -> organizations and foundations that helps others
+An application that helps users give their old things into good hands like organizations and foundations that helps others

 ### Technologies: